 Family Advisory Council

-- Communicate with management the recommendations and concerns expressed by parents, family members, parent associations, and others.
+- Sharing the recommendations and concerns expressed by parents, family members, and others

 Family Resources and Materials